 Try the following tips to ease the symptoms of carpal tunnel syndrome:

 If the symptoms are not severe, non-surgical treatments are suggested by the doctor who will watch if the symptoms are getting better.
 Some of the treatments suggested by the doctor involve:

 Another treatment option is surgery.
 However, unless the pain is intolerable the doctor will hold the surgical option until delivery.
 Sometimes, cortisol shots are also given.

 You should consult with your doctor:

-The symptoms of carpal tunnel syndrome should resolve themselves within a few days post delivery; however, if you feel that they are not improving, make it a point to mention it to your health care provider.
-Sometimes, alternate medicine therapy or a surgery may become necessary to resolve the issue.
+The symptoms of carpal tunnel syndrome should resolve themselves within a few days post-delivery; however, if you feel that they are not improving, make it a point to mention it to your health care provider.
+Sometimes, alternate medicine therapy or surgery may become necessary to resolve the issue.